 According to Texas Penal Code, Chapter 22, assault encompasses different criminal offenses that include causing or threatening to cause bodily injury.
 When it involves assault, there are various offenses that are included in the category.
 There are several factors that a prosecutor must prove beyond a reasonable doubt for a conviction, which includes factors surrounding the incident, the severity of harm that was caused, and if the accused acted with a weapon.

 To be a charged with assault, the accused does not have to cause pain or injury to another individual.
 Texas Penal Code 22.01 defines assault by contact as an individual causing some type of physical contact that was offensive or unwanted.
 Furthermore, the accused must have known or should have been aware the act would be offensive.
 If charged with assault, an individual will face a Class C misdemeanor conviction.

 If the accused is charged with aggravated assault, then the act must have resulted in serious bodily injury.
-Texas law defines serious bodily injury as any injury that resulted in permanent disfigurement or impairment.
-Those charged with aggravated assault are facing a second degree felony conviction.
+Texas law defines serious bodily injury as an injury that resulted in permanent disfigurement or impairment.
+Those charged with aggravated assault are facing a second-degree felony conviction.

 Assault with a deadly weapon is also a type of aggravated assault.
-When an assault with a deadly weapon caused serious bodily injury, it is a first degree felony.
-Furthermore, aggravated assault that involves the accused firing a gun from an automobile is also a first degree felony.
+When an assault with a deadly weapon caused serious bodily injury, it is a first-degree felony.
+Furthermore, an aggravated assault that involves the accused firing a gun from an automobile is also a first-degree felony.

 Aside from assault, there are other violent crimes an individual in Texas can be charged with, and these crimes are as serious as assault.
 If you have been charged with the following crimes, call Jackson Law Firm to help you understand your rights.